Tacoman99/Crypto_ML_Predictor/services/price_predictor/README.md

 ## TODOs

-- [ ] Fetch OHLC data from the Feature Store.
+- [x] Fetch OHLC data from the Feature Store.
-- [ ] Visualize the data
+- [x] Visualize the data
-- [ ] Missing data imputation.
+- [x] Missing data imputation.
-- [ ] Create target metric we want to predict.
+- [x] Create target metric we want to predict.

 - [ ] Build a baseline model.
+- [ ] Integrate with CometML
+- [ ] Feature engineering with talib
+- [ ] Build an ML model